 The Board has delegated some of its powers to Board Committees where it will enhance its effectiveness in key areas while still retaining Board responsibility.
-As at 30 June 2021 the Board had two standing Committees - the Audit Committee, the Remuneration and Appointments Committee.
+As at 30 June 2023 the Board had three standing Committees - the Audit Committee, the Remuneration and Appointments Committee and the Health, Safety and Environment Committee.

-The Committees are made up of a minimum of three non-Executive Director members and each Committee has a written Board-approved charter which outlines that Committee's role, rights, responsibilities, membership requirements and relationship with the Board.
+The Committees are made up of a minimum of three non-Executive Director members and each Committee has a written Boardapproved charter which outlines that Committee's role, rights, responsibilities, membership requirements and relationship with the Board.
 In compliance with NZX Code Recommendation 2.7, the Board has a process to formally review the performance of each Committee from time to time in accordance with the relevant Committee's written charter.
 Proceedings of Committees are reported back to the full Board to allow other Directors to question Committee members.